 - 1. Turn off and then turn on the computer. - 2.
-When prompted, scan your finger on the fingerprint reader.

-3. Enter your power-on password, hard disk password, or both as required.
+When prompted, swipe your finger over the fingerprint reader. - 3.
+Enter your power-on password, hard disk password, or both as required.
 The connection is created.

 When you start the computer again, you can use your fingerprints to log in to the computer with no need to enter your Windows password, power-on password, and hard disk password.